BRITISH ARTILLERY IN WORLD WAR 2

 A war gamer seeking fidelity

-A military historian trying to escape the limits of the direct fire horizon
+A military historian trying to escape the limits of the direct fire horizon (it can be difficult to make this escape)

 A modern Gunner interested in some background to the business